foundriesio/docs/source/reference-manual/security/secure-boot-imx-habv4.rst

 Upon reboot, if **CONFIG_IMX_HAB** is enabled in U-Boot, HABv4 will raise events to indicate that an **unsigned SPL image** has been executed.
 Those events can be inspected by running U-Boot's ``hab_status`` command.

 .. important::
-    Once the security fuses have been programmed, we recommend that all your UUU scripts are modified to use only **signed SPL** images since some of those scripts might depend on the occurrence — or not — of HABv4 events.
+    Once the security fuses have been programmed, modify all your UUU scripts to use only **signed SPL** images since some of those scripts might depend on the occurrence — or not — of HABv4 events.
 This is already covered in our :ref:`ref-secure-machines` implementations.

 To secure the platform, there is an extra fuse that needs to be programmed: we will only take that step once we are sure that we can successfully sign and boot a signed SPL image with a matching set of keys (containing the same public key hashes as those stored in the SRK fuses).